yammerjp/db-time-traveler/README.md

 - Connect to MySQL whose IP address is 127.0.0.1 and port number is 3306
 - Manipulate a database named main-db
-- JOIN the "contracts" table to the "accounts" table with the condition "contracts.account_id = accounts.id
-- The records that are filtered by the condition "accounts.id=35" are the target of the operation.
+- The records that are filtered by the primary key "35"
 - Exclude the 'updated_at' column of the "contracts" table from being overwritten
-- Rewinds the date or time of all columns of the first specified table ("accounts") and the JOINed table ("contracts") that are of type DATETIME or TIMESTAMP by one month.
+- Rewinds the date or time of all columns of the first specified table ("accounts") that are of type DATE or DATETIME or TIMESTAMP by one month.

 ## Commandline Options